saurabh1227/Dogs-vs.-Cats-Prediction-Problem/README.md

 Develop a Baseline CNN Model
 Develop Model Improvements
 Explore Transfer Learning
-How to Finalize the Model and Make Predictions
+How to Finalize the Model and Make Predictions.